 November brings the black puffer jackets (nothing against them) as the dark and dreary days intensify.
 Our wardrobe meets the deeper tones and we bundle up in our thick, chunky sweaters and are left with nothing fun to sport.

-So I'm here to bring back the statement coat for wintertime.
-If you don't have one of these yet, you're going to want one by the time you finish reading.
+So I’m here to bring back the statement coat for wintertime.
+If you don’t have one of these yet, you’re going to want one by the time you finish reading.
 (If you need one, see our guide to the 16 best statement coats you need in your wardrobe.)

 To dress with a statement coat in the winter, there’s only one rule.
 The key is that you don’t want your outfit to divert the attention away from it: You want all eyes on the piece.